The Cornwall We Want

 Tourism

-by Lanasgran, over 4 years ago
+by Lanasgran, almost 6 years ago

 I think it is very important that we move away from any dependency on tourism.
 For most locals it provides seasonal, minimum wage jobs that do not benefit the County.
 Can we not make ourselves the IT hub of the UK.
 People could work from home minimising commuting so good for the environment and many well paid permanent jobs could be created and encouraged.
 We are selling the young people of Cornwall short by telling them that their choice is either minimum wage jobs with no career progression or leaving the County